-The master’s committee chair must hold regular or dissertation status.
 While master’s committees are not required to have a co-chair, the student or the committee members may decide to select a co-chair in addition to the chair of record.
 Co-chairs must be authorized to serve on master’s committees.
 They need not be authorized to chair.

-Substitutions of the committee chair (and/or co-chair) are prohibited after the committee has been approved by the Graduate Division of the school/college.
-If a committee chair (and/or co-chair) needs to be replaced, the revised committee must be approved by the Graduate Division of the school/college in advance of the exam.
+Substitutions of the committee chair (and/or co-chair) are prohibited after the committee has been approved by the Graduate Division of the school or college.
+If a committee chair (and/or co-chair) needs to be replaced, the revised committee must be approved by the Graduate Division of the school or college in advance of the exam.

-Substitutions of the committee members are permitted as long as the new members hold regular or dissertation graduate faculty status.
-Special members can be added after the committee has been approved by the Graduate Division of the school/college, but these additions must be approved by the Graduate Division of the school/college in advance of the exam.
+Substitutions of the committee members are permitted as long as the new committee meets the requirements above.
+Additional members can be added after the committee has been approved by the Graduate Division of the school or college, but these additions must be approved by the Graduate Division of the school or college in advance of the exam.

 Graduate Studies will manage any exceptions to the policy outlined above.
-Program requests for exceptions should be routed through the appropriate school/College for approval and then forwarded to the Dean of Graduate Studies.
-Requests for exceptions should provide details of the exception requested and the extraordinary circumstances that have resulted in the request.
+Program requests for exceptions should be routed through the appropriate school or college for approval and then forwarded to the Dean of Graduate Studies.
+Requests for exceptions should provide details of the exception requested and the extraordinary circumstances that have prompted the request.

 - Master of Science in Engineering Management;

 - Master of Science in Geology;

 - Master of Science in Civil Engineering; and

 - Master of Science in Architectural Engineering.

 07/21/2022: Changed to allow for program-level exceptions to article IV for non-tenure track faculty with continuing appointments.